064718-lgtm/hw4/README.md

 - Opens a Streamlit UI; upload a photo and optionally select your guess.
 - Uses OpenCV LBPH (no TensorFlow/Keras), so it works on Streamlit Cloud with Python 3.13+.
 - `opencv-contrib-python-headless` is used to avoid GUI dependencies on headless environments.
+- Provides a ZIP uploader to load reference photos at runtime; you don’t need to package the dataset in the repo.

 ## Notes
 - The interface title/description follows the original Chinese wording via Unicode escapes inside `app.py` / `streamlit_app.py` to keep the files ASCII-only.